mvolkmann/htmx-offline/README.md

 One goal of this application is to avoid having a build step.
 This precludes the use of TypeScript.
 However, we can still get type checking by using JSDoc comments.

+This application serves as a good example of the JSDoc approach to type checking.
-This supports flagging type issues in code editors like VS Code.
+Type issues are flagged in code editors like VS Code.

-It also supports reporting type errors by running the command `tsx --noEmit`.
+Type errors can be reported by running the command `tsx --noEmit`.
 The `package.json` file defines the script "check" which can be run by entering `bun check`.